Rokunohe: Economy

-The economy of Rokunohe is heavily dependent on agriculture and stock raising.
+The economy of Rokunohe is heavily dependent on agriculture and stockraising.
 Primary crops include rice, Japanese yam, carrots and garlic.

 Education

 Rokunohe has three public elementary schools and two public middle schools operated by the town government.
 The town has one public high school operated by the Aomori Prefectural Board of Education.

 Transportation

 Railway

-The Towada Kankō Electric Railway Line, which had following five stations in the town, was discontinued in 2012.
+The Towada Kankō Electric Railway Line, which had the following five stations in the town, was discontinued in 2012.
 Since that time, Rokunohe has not had any passenger railway service.